-Did you ever try any of the Aldi Wine
+Did you ever try any of the Aldi Wine, the Aldi cheese

 or perhaps some of their spectacular Aldi chocolate